5,693,062 members and growing! (17,728 online)

 Using the Code

 There is no default constructor.
-There are two ways to construct a new ZipStorer instance, depending on your needs: use either Create() or Open() static methods.
+There are two ways to construct a new ZipStorer instance, depending on specific needs: use either Create() or Open() static methods.
 To create a new Zip file, use the Create() method like this:

-ZipStorer zip = ZipStorer.Create(filename, comment);
+ZipStorer zip = ZipStorer.Create(filename, comment); // file-oriented version

-ZipStorer zip = ZipStorer.Open(filename, fileaccess);
+ZipStorer zip = ZipStorer.Open(filename, fileaccess); // file-oriented version

-Where fileaccess should be of type System.IO.FileAccess enumeration type.
-To add files into it, there are two available methods:
+To add files into an opened zip storage, there are two available methods:

-public void AddFile(string _pathname, string _filenameInZip,
+public void AddFile(ZipStorer.Compress _method, string _pathname, string _filenameInZip,

 string _comment);

-public void AddStream(string _filenameInZip, Stream _source,
+public void AddStream(ZipStorer.Compress _method, string _filenameInZip, Stream _source,

 DateTime _modTime, string _comment);